Love music but don't see yourself as a lead singer? Here's some careers available in the music industry that aren't in the spotlight.

 Well, the best sound engineers spot the problems before the pointing starts, so that the gig sounds perfectly in balance for the whole gig.
 Most successful bands take their own sound engineer on tour with them, but local bands will often rely on the sound engineers that work in the venue they’re playing.
 So sound engineers can either be attached to venues or bands.

 Best way in?
 Take a course in sound engineering.

 Working in a music venue can help you make contacts and learn skills from other people.

 Usually there’s sound engineers for local bands without their own, people to look after artists and book bands.
 Also, depending on the size of the venue, there may be security, box office personnel, marketing and all sorts.

 If you want to work in your local venue, pop in and ask them if there are any jobs going or if you are under 16 then perhaps you could do some work experience.

-For people interested in journalism, the standard advice these days is, get a good qualification, and get as much experience as you can.
+For people interested in journalism, the standard advice these days is to get a good qualification and get as much experience as you can.

 Write to your favorite music magazines/papers with your reviews.
 It’s a tough market, so sometimes it’s better to be the annoying persistent one than the one no one can remember.